dc232/Google_test_task/README.md

 - Sets the Variables of the overall project (see section marked Terraform variable setup for more details)

 ### Auto_scaler.tf
-- Creates the autoscaler (see section marked Autoscaling for more details)
+ - Creates the auto scaler (see section marked Auto scaling for more details)

 ### load_balancer.tf
-- Creates the load balancer through using the diffrent resources explained below
+- Creates the load balancer through using the different resources explained below

 ### google_compute_global_forwarding_rule resource
 - provides a single global IPv4 or IPv6 address that you can use in DNS records for your site.